-Growing up in Dacula, Georgia, Alex Pakdaman began helping with his dad’s honeybees when he was just 15 years old.
-As a teenager, Alex didn’t much care for beekeeping.
+Alex Pakdaman and his dad own Georgia Honey Farm in Roswell, Georgia.
+Alex began helping with his dad’s honeybees when he was just 15 years old but as a teenager, Alex didn’t much care for beekeeping.
 He didn’t want to listen to his dad who told him to be calm and gentle around the bees.
 The result?
 Stings.
 Lots of them.

 After graduating from high school, Alex served in the military and, when he finished his service, his dad encouraged him to move home and give beekeeping a second chance.
 “Dad said that beekeeping would be very good after the service; it’s much more relaxing.”

-Today, Alex and his dad own Georgia Honey Farm, selling honey at select Whole Foods stores, Costco locations, local retailers and through their website.
+Today, Alex and his dad sell Georgia Honey Farm honey at select Whole Foods stores, Costco locations, local retailers and through their website.
 And as a tribute to his time in the military, they also ship honey to military post offices for those still on active duty.
 The Pakdamans’ beehives are located in the scenic Cloudland Canyon on the western edge of Lookout Mountain in Georgia, and their honey is neither pasteurized nor ultra-filtered.